anquanscan/sec-tools/README.md

 [sdto](https://github.com/scanfactory/sdto): Subdomain takeover finder CLI tool and Python library
 [Log-4j-scanner](https://github.com/Ananya-0306/Log-4j-scanner): A fully automated, accurate, and extensive scanner for finding log4j RCE CVE-2021-44228
 [DomainScanner](https://github.com/JubyL3y/DomainScanner): A simple script to automate the search for subdomains and their scanning
 [Hacking-Write-ups](https://github.com/kangvcar/Hacking-Write-ups): A collection of awesome write-ups from topics ranging from CVE, vulnHub, CTFs, Hack the box walkthroughs, real-life encounters and everything which can help other enthusiasts learn.
+[turbinia](https://github.com/google/turbinia): Automation and Scaling of Digital Forensics Tools